 It is also important for parents to be informed of the anti-bullying message by means of School correspondence and the School's website.
-The School will consult pupils, through Student Voicecouncils and via occasional surveys, in order to ascertain the incidence of bullying within the school and also to enable any patterns to be identified.
+The School will consult pupils, through Student Voice councils and occasional surveys, in order to ascertain the incidence of bullying within the School and also to enable any patterns to be identified.

-The School will involve parents to ensure that they are clear that the School does not tolerate bullying and are aware of the procedures to follow if they believe that their child is being bullied.
+Where appropriate, the School will involve parents to ensure that they are clear that the School does not tolerate bullying and are aware of the procedures to follow if they believe that their child is being bullied.